 Tell us about Envision’s journey to a net zero future

 We have ambitious net zero goals.
-In 2019, we joined the RE100 programme and committed to use 100% renewable electricity by 2025, and in 2021 we joined the Business Ambition for 1.5℃ campaign, committed to keeping global warming below the 1.5℃ threshold.
+In 2019, we joined the RE100 program and committed to use 100% renewable electricity by 2025, and in 2021 we joined the Business Ambition for 1.5℃ campaign, committed to keeping global warming below the 1.5℃ threshold.
 We also pledged to achieve carbon neutrality in our business operations by 2022 and across the value chain by 2028.

 Since 2022, we have become one of the first green technology companies in the world to achieve operational carbon neutrality, which is greatly attributed to increasing renewable electricity use across our global operations.